Tips for hiking in the norwegian mountains with a dog

 9. Remember extra food

 The dog uses more energy when it is active, and more in the cold to keep its body temperature up.
-For longer trips, it may be a good idea to give a little extra food, or more and more frequent meals.
+For longer trips, it may be a good idea to give a little extra food, or larger or more frequent meals.
 You can also add extra fat to your food to make it more caloric.
 The dog will also get thirsty during the trip - remember to bring water and a drinking bowl.

 10. Don't give your dog chocolate